FAQs for the 2024 Statewide Primaries and Runoffs

 Within 500 feet of an entrance to a polling place: Candidates and campaign staff may campaign as long as they are not intimidating voters or interfering with the election process.
 However, no campaign literature, signs, or posters are allowed.
 Candidates are allowed to wear a badge no larger than 4.25” x 4.25” featuring only the candidate’s name and office sought.
 Candidates must remove their badge upon entering a polling place.

 Inform the poll clerk immediately.
 If the issue is not resolved, contact the county board of voter registration and elections.
 The county board will address the complaint.
-See answer to question below to “Where can I report an issue or file a complaint about the election?”

 Can candidates or their representatives take people to the polls to vote?